AregPrograms/aregprograms.github.io/README.md

 # about me
-A simple website, about me, for a fun project.
+A simple website, about me.